bogdanlab/big_summer_2017/README.md

 first, where we can control the parameter.
 An estimator is good if it gives back the parameter we use in the simulation.

+## Eigenvalue and Eigenvectors

+Eigenvectors and eigenvalues have many important applications for dimensionality reduction (such as Principal Component Analysis).
+There are a lot of problems that can be modeled with linear transformations.

+Eigenvectors are the "axes" (directions) along which a linear transformation acts simply by "stretching/compressing" and/or "flipping"; eigenvalues give you the factors by which this compression occurs.
+They are multipliers, i.e. numbers that represent how much stretching has taken place or how much something has been scaled up by.

+The more directions you have along which you understand the behavior of a linear transformation, the easier it is to understand the linear transformation; so you want to have as many linearly independent eigenvectors as possible associated to a single linear transformation.

+An eigenvalue is a number that is derived from a square matrix.
+Usually represented by λ.
+Let A be a square matrix (a collections of n rows of n numbers which means that there are n x n numbers in total).
+Let x be a nonzero vector.

+We say that a number is the eigenvalue for this square matrix if and only if there exists a nonzero vector x such that Ax = λx where:

+A is the square matrix
+x is the nonzero vector
+λ is a nonzero value.
+In this circumstance, λ is the eigenvalue and x is the eigenvector.

+## Value decomposition of LD

+A = UΣV*

+Columns of U and V are, respectively, left- and right-singular vectors for the corresponding singular values.
+The columns of V (right-singular vectors) are eigenvectors of M*M.
+The columns of U (left-singular vectors) are eigenvectors of MM*.
+The non-zero elements of Σ (non-zero singular values) are the square roots of the non-zero eigenvalues of M*M or MM*.

+We will use the R library "svd" to obtain the singular values (diagonal entries Σ) and the left singular vectors (U).

 # Suggested books

 Applied Statistical Genetics with R: For Population-based Association Studies